meow6969/random-things/python/upload_stats/README.md

 this is very much on hold / maybe abandoned?
 there are features i want to add but not really motivated to add them
 i will update the plugin whenever it breaks though

+# TODO

+ * uhh like track literally everything in a append only thing or sommething